Komanda massacre: Motives and premonitions of violence

-Attack
+Massacre

-The Saint Anuarite church (French: Paroisse Bienheureuse Anuarite de Komanda) was holding a night vigil for its 25th anniversary prior to the attack where some 100 individuals were present.
+The Saint Anuarite church was holding a night vigil for its 25th anniversary prior to the attack where some 100 individuals were present.
 Some in attendance were preparing for their confirmation.
 Individuals were present at the church multiple days prior to the attack.

-It is believed that the particular rebels perpetrating the massacre travelled from a stronghold located in Mount Hoyo, the stronghold's position which is found approximately 12 kilometers from Komanda.
+It is believed that the rebel cell perpetrating the massacre travelled from a stronghold located in Mount Hoyo, a mountain located southeast of Komanda; the stronghold's position was estimated to be approximately 12 kilometers from Komanda.
 The directionality of the attack likely indicated that it was led by Commander Seka Umaru, Musa Baluku's second-in-command.
-The attack began around 1:00am UTC+2 between the night of 26 July and morning of 27 July, when ADF forces stormed the church.
+The attack began around 1:00 a.m. local time between the night of 26 July and morning of 27 July, when ADF forces stormed the church.
 After rounding up dozens of churchgoers, rebels executed 20 individuals with machetes and others with light firearms.
-However, some others present at the vigil were able to escape into the surrounding forest and some have gone missing according to a local chaplain and other witnesses.
+(Note: Experts Caleb Weiss & Ryan O'Farrell, writing for the Foundation for Defense of Democracies' Long War Journal reported, however, that 40 individuals were killed within the church.)
+However, others present at the vigil were able to escape into the surrounding forest, between twelve and fourteen of which went missing according to a local chaplain and other witnesses.
 One survivor from inside the church told Human Rights Watch (HRW):They told us to sit down, and then started hitting people [with blunt instruments] on the back of the neck.
-They killed two people I didn’t know, and that’s when I decided to flee with four others...We managed to run away – they shot at us but didn’t hit us.Following the massacre within the church, rebels proceeded to burn stores and homes.
-Individuals were found to have been burned inside.
-Five individuals were killed in the attack on Komanda town.
+They killed two people I didn't know, and that's when I decided to flee with four others...We managed to run away – they shot at us but didn't hit us.Following the massacre within the church, rebels proceeded to burn stores and homes, particularly near the Congo General Savings Bank (CADECO), which the Irumu civil society said caused "enormous damage."
+Some victims were found to have been burned inside vehicles and buildings.
 One man was found charred inside of his truck, which the ADF had set ablaze.
-Several children between the ages of 12 and 14 were kidnapped.
+A total of five individuals were killed in the attack on Komanda town generally.
+In addition, several children between the ages of 12 and 14 were kidnapped.
 Since then, some of those kidnapped have managed to escape.

-The alarm about the attack was raised around 2:00am UTC+2.
-However, all ADF rebels were able to escape prior to the arrival of defense forces.
+The alarm about the attack was raised around 2:00 a.m., however, all ADF rebels were able to escape prior to the arrival of security forces.
 It was later reported that network issues slowed the alarm's sounding and response time.